Prolotherapy, PRP, and Stem Cell shoulder pain treatments

 Many conditions can cause chronic shoulder pain, such as rotator cuff tears, frozen shoulder, osteoarthritis, impingement, and joint instability.
+In the paper below, our research team documented successful Prolotherapy treatments to the shoulder.

 When it comes to seeking non-surgical options in the treatment of difficult to treat or chronic shoulder pain, patients frequently find themselves researching our injection treatments of Comprehensive Prolotherapy incorporating various treatments to include Stem Cell Therapy, Platelet Rich Plasma Therapy, and Dextrose Prolotherapy.